Security-Onion-Solutions/securityonion-docs/docker.rst

 To leverage a common core OS layer, all of our Docker images are then built on CentOS 7.

+Please note that in the current platform, only a few of the components are delivered via containers.
+The remaining components (including the configuration files for those containers) are delivered via Ubuntu packages.

 Registry
 --------